JD To Be

 Professor Goldburn P. Maynard, Jr.: “Inequality & Taxation.”

-“Inequality is a complicated, unsolvable paradox,” Indiana University assistant professor of business law and ethics Goldburn P. Maynard, Jr. warned at BYU Law’s Black History Month lecture.
-Indeed, inequality is inherent in our world, Maynard observed – “look at nature!”
-Trying to create greater equality creates tension because the leveling requires treating people differently.
-“I’m […]
+“Inequality is a complicated, seemingly unsolvable paradox,” warned Goldburn P. Maynard Jr., Indiana University assistant professor of business law and ethics, at BYU Law’s Black History Month lecture.
+Inequality is inherent in our world, he observed, and striving for greater equality creates tension because it requires that we treat people differently.
+“I’m not going to […]

 Judge Milan D. Smith: “Sweet Are the Uses of Adversity.”

-A line from Shakespeare’s As You Like It, “sweet are the uses of adversity,” set the stage for BYU Law forum remarks by Judge Milan D. Smith of the Ninth Circuit Court of Appeals on how setbacks for several historical figures paved the way for their extraordinary contributions.
-William Blackstone, denied a professorship at Oxford, […]
+A line from Shakespeare’s As You Like It—“Sweet are the uses of adversity”—set the stage for BYU Law forum remarks by Judge Milan D. Smith of the Ninth Circuit Court of Appeals.
+Judge Smith spoke on how setbacks for several historical figures paved the way for their extraordinary contributions.
+William Blackstone, who was denied a […]

 Nicola Shaver: The State of Legal Innovation in 2024